dpnp.matmul

 Limitations

-Keyword arguments subok, signature, and axis are only supported with their default values.
+Keyword arguments subok, and signature, are only supported with their default values.
 Otherwise NotImplementedError exception will be raised.

 See also